The Residence Life Team is looking for dedicated, caring and enthusiastic individuals to join our team.

 Each residence operates a rota and you’d be on duty for at least one day in every four.
 A weekday rota starts at 6pm and finishes at 8am the following morning.
 A weekend rota starts at 8am and finishes at 8am the following morning.

-When you’re on call you are free to carry on with your studies or sleep as normal until you receive a call.
+Each day/night involves periods of being “on duty” - when you are carrying out designated tasks, and periods of being “on call” - when you are available to respond to any calls you receive.When you’re on call you are free to carry on with your studies or sleep as normal until you receive a call.
 You should stay on site or not more than 10 minutes’ walk away.
 You need to keep the duty mobile phone with you at all times so you can deal with any issues.

 Skills and experience

-- has excellent communication and interpersonal skills
+- excellent communication skills

-and has experience of:
+and have experience of: